wpwrak/3dstuff/README.md

 # 3dstuff
-Assorted 3D printing and CNC experiments
+Assorted 3D design, printing, and CNC experiments

 Everything in this repository is intended for public consumption and reuse.
 If you make statements about authorship or origin of any material